-Requests for change in subject emphasis for the following year shall be determined by the shared decisionmaking process, shall be submitted to the Preparation Time Committee by February 1 and shall be considered in accordance with the district preparation time procedures.
-Affected preparation time teachers shall be afforded the opportunity to present their views and participate in the discussion prior to the final decision of the governance team.
+Requests for change in subject emphasis for the following year shall be determined by the shared decision making process, shall be submitted to the Preparation and Enrichment Committee by February 1 and shall be considered in accordance with the district preparation time procedures.
+Affected enrichment teachers shall be afforded the opportunity to present their views and participate in the discussion prior to the final decision of the site governance team.